tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 The important part of this definition:

 - `<T, V>`: Here we define the type parameters which will be usable inside the type of our function.
-We can only use the generic types defined in this last.
+We can only use the generic types defined in this list.
 You can consider this analogous to defining variables in normal coding, and you only have access to variables which exist.
 - The generic type `T` is the type of the elements in the input array l.
 - The generic type `V` is the type of the elements in the output array, determined by the function `func`.
 - `func: (x: T) => V` specifies that `func` is a function that takes a parameter of type `T` and returns a value of type `V`.